vschenzinger/QBO-Metrics/README.md

 Defining metrics of the Quasi-Biennial Oscillation in global climate models, Geosci.
 Model Dev., 10, 2157-2168, https://doi.org/10.5194/gmd-10-2157-2017, 2017.

-including plots for a quick and concise overview.
+including plots for a quick and concise overview (see Metrics-ERA-I.png).
 Please cite the above publication when using the code.